martinjirku/gomatch/README.md

 ## Credits

-This library was inspired by [PHP Matcher](https://github.com/coduo/php-matcher)
+This library was inspired by [PHP Matcher](https://github.com/coduo/php-matcher).

+This library is also clone of [jfilipczyk/gomatch](https://github.com/jfilipczyk/gomatch).

 ### Logo